joaquingirardi/joaquingirardi/README.md

 ### Hi there 👋

-I’m **Joaquin Girardi**, Full Stack Web Developer from Cordoba, Argentina.💡
+I’m **Joaquin Girardi**, FS software developer from Cordoba, Argentina.💡

 I am passionate about Technology and development on different platforms.
 Teamwork, contribution and desire to improve every day are some qualities that define me.